-We embarked on a 3 hours adventure ride towards the Mayon summit, even though it was a cloudy day and the weather seemed dangerously threatening.
-All equipped with our helmets, powerful ATVs and action cameras, we were ready to go on our adventure atv tour.
+We embarked on a 3 hours adventure ride on the ATV towards the Mayon summit, even though it was a cloudy day and the weather seemed dangerously threatening.
+All equipped with our helmets, powerful ATVs and action cameras, we were ready to go on our adventure ATV Mayon Volcano tour.

 On board our adventure powersports vehicles, going through swamps, lakes, long grass, mud and more…The wind is coming and our excitement rose.

-The Mayon Volcano is 8,189 foot tall, and we rode along the lava trail.
+The Bicol Volcano called Mayon Volcano is 8,189 foot tall, and we rode along the lava trail.
 I could do with more such adrenaline atv tours in my holidays.

 Cagsawa Church Ruins

-The Cagsawa Church was inspired by Greek architecture during its construction stage.
-It used to be one of the most iconic catholic church in Bicol but was unfortunately destroyed during the volcanic eruption.
+One of the most known Bicol Church is the Cagsawa Church.
+It was inspired by Greek architecture during its construction stage.
+It used to be one of the most iconic Catholic church in Bicol but was unfortunately destroyed during the volcanic eruption.
 The building was uniquely constructed with egg white, limestone and volcanic rock.

 Old Barcelona Church